butcherrrr/nixos-config/home/butcherrrr/README.md

 ### toggle-terminal

-Bound to `Hyper+T` - Opens or focuses the terminal:
+Bound to `Hyper+Return` - Opens or focuses the terminal:

 - If ghostty is running: switches to workspace 1 and focuses it
 - If ghostty is not running: switches to workspace 1 and opens it